exoframejs/exoframe/docs/Basics.md

     // max burst request rate over given time period "burst": 5,
   },
+  // function deployment config
+  // see "function deployments" for more info "function": {
+    // type of function (http, worker, trigger or custom) "type": "http",
+    // route for HTTP function, [optional] defaults to `/${config.name}` "route": "/test"
+  },
   // template to be used for project deployment
   // undefined by default, detected by server based on file structure "template": "my-template",